What key concerns do data sharing agreements address?

-Trust is at the center of partnerships.
-While written agreements alone are not sufficient to build trust, the process of developing a data-sharing agreement presents a trust-building opportunity.
+Good agreements address the distinct concerns of each side, although a primary concern for all partners is access to data.
+While the existence of a written agreement does not signify trust per se, the process of developing a data-sharing agreement presents a trust-building opportunity for both partners.
 Use the data agreement to outline non-negotiables and good faith commitments.

 - Authorizations and protocols for those handling data